Body Contouring After Weight Loss Fort Worth

 - Are you a good candidate for body contouring?

 - Why should you consider body contouring after weight loss?

-- Will I need to wear drains or a compression garment following my procedure?
+- Will I need to wear drains or a compression garment?

 - What kind of anesthesia will I have?

 - Will I have scars after body contouring surgery?